Photos and Story – Caroline Paulus

 1. Willie Nelson Smoked Old Fashioned

 Muddle sugar cube with bitters.
 Fill glass with ice and top with Woodford Reserve.
-Place glass in smoker with smoking cherrywood and infuse to taste.
+Place the glass in the smoker with smoking cherrywood and infuse to taste.
 Garnish with burnt orange peel.

 2. Wake n’ Bake